Zamiell/stardew-valley/Min-Max_Guide.md

 - Moving as quickly as possible in the Skull Caverns is essential, so you need to always have the [Coffee](https://stardewvalleywiki.com/Coffee) /
 [Triple Shot Espresso](https://stardewvalleywiki.com/Triple_Shot_Espresso) buff activated.
-- In Summer, you can use extra money to buy [Coffee](https://stardewvalleywiki.com/Coffee) from the Saloon (and then craft it into Triple Shot Espresso using the level 2 house for convenience purposes).
+- In Summer, you can use extra money to buy [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) from either [JojaMart](https://stardewvalleywiki.com/JojaMart) (during the day) or the [Saloon](https://stardewvalleywiki.com/The_Stardrop_Saloon) (at night).
 However, early on, you won't have any extra money, so you will need to rely on trading Diamonds to the Desert Trader.
 - For this reason, it is helpful to put Diamonds into the first 1-2 [Crystalariums](https://stardewvalleywiki.com/Crystalarium) that you get.
 - Ultimately though, in order to optimize Skull Cavern farming, you need a ton of Jade, so Jade should be put in any subsequent Crystalariums.
 - [Battery Packs](https://stardewvalleywiki.com/Battery_Pack) will drop on your Skull Cavern runs (from Iridium Bats).
 Focus on using your batteries to craft more Crystalariums.
 - Crystalariums are expensive to craft, especially in the early game, when you are trying to balance buying Starfruit, getting tool upgrades, and buying buildings from Robin.
 However, you should prioritize Crystalariums, because in the long-run, they will pay for themselves ten times over: copious use of Staircases will double your Iridium Ore rate per day.
 - In order to get as many batteries as you can, make sure you craft and place as many [Lightning Rods](https://stardewvalleywiki.com/Lightning_Rod) as you can before the first summer storm.
+(But on some runs, you may not have the foraging experience to be able to craft Lightning Rods, which is not a big deal.)

 ### Weather Modifications